 System Functionality General Site Users Training Provider Health and Safety Management SharePoint.
-Policies, standards, resources, forms and templates Training information and application forms Donesafe, Assura and QuipCheck guidance • All Ryman team members Office based Health and Safety Team Donesafe Health and Safety Management System Injury Management Meetings Crane Crew Prestart All Ryman team members Contractor Supervisors Office based Health and Safety Team On-site Health and Safety Team Assura Site Access Records (sign-in/out) Competency Records Project Manager Site Manager Health and Safety Team Site Administrator Ryman's internal Contractor Support Team

-QuipCheck Plant and Machinery Pre-start Checks Project Manager Site Manager Civil Foreman Machinery Operators (Ryman and contractor) Office based Health and Safety Team On-site Health and Safety Team ----------- -- -- ---
+Policies, standards, resources, forms and templates Training information and application forms Donesafe, Assura and QuipCheck guidance • All Ryman team members • Office based Health and Safety Team Donesafe Health and Safety Management System All Ryman team members Contractor Supervisors Office based Health and Safety Team On-site Health and Safety Team Assura Site Access Records (sign-in/out) Project Manager Site Manager Health and Safety Team Site Administrator Ryman's internal Contractor Support Team QuipCheck Plant and Machinery Pre-start Checks Project Manager Site Manager Civil Foreman Machinery Operators (Ryman and contractor) Office based Health and Safety Team On-site Health and Safety Team

-5.11 Emergency Management
+Emergency Management

 Successfully responding to, and recovering from an emergency requires a predetermined plan, appropriate emergency equipment and training to prepare for the most likely emergency events.
 The site will be expected to prepare, plan and implement emergency plans as appropriate to ensure the safety and care of all people on site.
 The most senior person on-site and the Health and Safety Team at the time of an emergency or disaster will coordinate the response until relieved/assisted by Project Manager or recognised emergency service provider.
 Rapid decision-making and prioritisation are often necessary in an emergency.
 Those managing the response locally are empowered to make quick decisions when required.
-Each site is to have the below resources:
+Each site is to have readily available copies of an Emergency Management Folder and Emergency Flip Charts for all staff and workers.